R0hitsamal/R0hitsamal/README.md

 - 🌱 I’m currently learning **Typescript, Next.js and DevOps**

-- 👨‍💻 All of my projects are available at [rohitkumarsamal-portfolio.vercel.app](rohitkumarsamal-portfolio.vercel.app)
+- 👨‍💻 All of my projects are available at <a href="rohitkumarsamal-portfolio.vercel.app" target="blank">rohitkumarsamal-portfolio.vercel.app</a>

 - 💬 Ask me about **React, Express, Node, MongoDB, Java, Python**